Financial-Times/o-chat/README.md

     data-o-chat-auto-init="true|false"
     data-o-chat-config-title="{article-title}"
     data-o-chat-config-url="{page-url}"
-    data-o-chat-config-articleId="{article-id}">
+    data-o-chat-config-article-id="{article-id}">

         <div class="o--if-no-js">To participate in this chat, you need to upgrade to a newer web browser. <a href="http://help.ft.com/tools-services/browser-compatibility/">Learn more.</a></div>
 </div>
 ```

  * `data-o-chat-config-title` the title of your article/post/thing
- * `data-o-chat-config-articleId` a unique id for your content, ideally a UUID for FT content
+ * `data-o-chat-config-article-id` a unique id for your content, ideally a UUID for FT content
  * `data-o-chat-config-url` The canonical URL for your article/page/thing
  * `data-o-chat-config-{key}` for any other configuration
  * `data-o-chat-auto-init="false"` a module which has this attribute with a `false` value will not be initialized on the `o.DOMContentLoaded` event.
 This allows you to defer component initialisation.